Kalungu, Uganda

 Kalungu is a town in the Central Region of Uganda.
 It is the chief municipal, administrative, and commercial center in Kalungu District.

 Location

 Kalungu is approximately 21 km, by road, northeast of Masaka, the largest metropolitan center in the sub-region.
 This is approximately 130 km, by road, southwest of Kampala, the capital of Uganda and its largest city.
 The coordinates of the town are 00 10 05S, 31 45 36E (Latitude:-0.1680; Longitude:31.7600).

 Landmarks

-The landmarks within the town limits or close to the edges of town include:
+The landmarks within or close to the town include: